philipyu1997/i_am_poor_flutter/README.md

 ## Overview
 ### Description

-I Am Poor is an app described as "a work of art with no hidden function at all", with its only purpose being to show other people that they are poor.
+I Am Poor is a parody Flutter application of the I Am Rich app originally developed by Armin Heinrich, with its only purpose being to show other people that they were able to afford it.
+The only purpose of I Am Poor is to show other people that you are poor.

 ## Product Specs
 ### User Stories